 - [ ] Some features I need are missing

-Some businesses incentivize their churners with gift cards (e.g. Amazon gift cards) to increase the number of responses they get, but this is often unnecessary, and can lead to biases in data collection.
+Some businesses will incentivize churners with gift cards (e.g. Amazon gift cards) to increase the response rate, but this is often unnecessary and can lead to biases in data collection.
+If you don’t need to offer a reward, start without one.

-Once you know why your customers are leaving, it’s not hard to realize that some cancellations could have been prevented.
+Once you know why your customers are leaving, it’s often easy to see that some of the cancellations could have been prevented.

 - Product engagement;